mmazzet/weathertop-js/README.md

 - Users have the ability to sign up, log in, and manage stations.
 This includes adding or removing weather stations and associated readings.
 - Users can use button Auto Generate Reading to fetch weather conditions of the station based on latitude and longitude.
 Use of OpenWeatherMap API.
 - Users can update their log in details.
+- Users can display a map of all the locations in the dashboard
 - Users can add a Frappe chart of the week's temperature trend for the location.
 - App deployed in Glitch https://weathertop-release-4-mmazzet-webdev-2.glitch.me/